KyleRego/AnkiBooks/architecture.md

 # Architecture

-Anki Books is a Blazor Web App that takes advantage of static server-side rendering, including prerendering, and client-side rendering where the HTML is generated on the client by the Blazor WebAssembly runtime.
-Enhanced navigation is currently disabled as it was causing issues with UI flickering
+Anki Books is a Blazor Web App that uses mainly client-side rendering but also static server-side rendering and prerendering.
+Enhanced navigation is currently disabled as it was causing issues with UI flickering.
+The project organization is following a clean architecture model but this will probably change to something simpler.

-## CSS

-## Identity

-The `blazor` template was used to scaffold the app initially: `dotnet new blazor -int WebAssembly --auth Individual -o WebApp`.
-This created the Identity Razor components
+To run the app, have the .NET 8 runtime installed and `dotnet run` from the WebApp project root will start the app